akadarAkku/freecodecamp-projects/README.md

 # Freecodecamp projects
-All projects I completed for [www.freecodecamp.org](https://www.freecodecamp.org)
+25/30 projects I completed for [www.freecodecamp.org](https://www.freecodecamp.org)
+Not listed are Javascript algorithm projects, since they were done on their website.

 ## Responsive Web Design
 * Build a Survey Form